sngular/kloadgen/docs/contributing.md

 ## Code Style

-To ensure everybody can work easily and focus in the code, make easy the review process and keep the same style.
-We have a couple of files defining our code standards:
+We have a couple of files defining our code standards.
+This ensures anyone can work easily and focus on the code, simplifies the review process, and keeps a consistent style:

 - IntelliJ editor style at `config/checkstyle/OSS_style_idea.xml`.
 - Checkstyle configuration files at `checkstyle.xml`.
 - Suppression file at `config/checkstyle/OSS_checkstyle/OSS_checkstyle_suppressions.xml`.

 ## Pull Request Process